 • Data insights: Search term reports reveal exactly what customers are searching for

 According to industry data, Amazon advertising revenue exceeded $50 billion in 2025, reflecting how central PPC has become to seller success.
-Sellers who don't advertise are essentially invisible on many competitive search terms.
+Sellers who don't advertise are essentially invisible on many competitive search terms, much like businesses that lack a comprehensive PPC advertising strategy across other platforms.

 Amazon PPC vs Microsoft/Google Ads